VerseMetaVerse/TheNewSuperStack/README.md

 # Roadmap

+- Complexity Has to Live Somewhere - https://ferd.ca/complexity-has-to-live-somewhere.html
 - starting with yet another boring list of OSS Stack components
 - orchestration and skaffolding will be created
 - pipeline connections will be defined